rslint/rslint/docs/rules/errors/valid-typeof.md

 Enforce the use of valid string literals in a `typeof` comparison.

+`typeof` can only return a small set of strings, `undefined`, `object`, `boolean`, `number`, `string` or `function`, and if you provide an invalid value, it's most likely a typo, and the comparison will always return `false`.
+This behaviour will be denied by this rule.

 ## Invalid Code Examples
 ```js
 typeof foo === "strnig"